Parkview voters approve referendum to pay for staffing, technology and education

 “It’s very good for Parkview,” Lutzke said after the release of election results Monday.
 “I’m happy for our students, our staff and our community.
 It’s a big day for us.”

-Voters approved the referendum with 54% saying "yes."
-While Lutzke expected a larger margin of victory, he said he is thankful for the community spending money on the future of the community.
+Voters approved the referendum with 54% saying “yes.”
+While Lutzke expected a larger margin of victory, he said he is thankful that the community is spending money on its future.

+“I was a little surprised that the margin of victory wasn’t a little larger,” he said.
+“I didn’t hear much commentary at all, but what I did hear was mostly supportive.